ctrlaltdeleon/infinitygauntlet/time/journal-2020.md

 # ls = files
 # du = directories

-ls -l $FILENAME% # Displays size of the specified file. ls -l *          # Displays size of all the files in the current directory. ls -al *         # Displays size of all the files including hidden files in the current directory. ls -al dir/      # Displays size of all the files including hidden files in the 'dir' directory.
+ls -l $%%FILENAME%% # Displays size of the specified file. ls -l *          # Displays size of all the files in the current directory. ls -al *         # Displays size of all the files including hidden files in the current directory. ls -al dir/      # Displays size of all the files including hidden files in the 'dir' directory.

-du -sh %DIRECTORY-NAME%  # Gives you the summarized (-s) size of the directory in human readable (-h) format. du -bsh *                # Gives you the apparent (-b) summarized (-s) size of all the files and directories in the current directory in human readable (-h) format.
+du -sh %%DIRECTORY-NAME%%  # Gives you the summarized (-s) size of the directory in human readable (-h) format. du -bsh *                # Gives you the apparent (-b) summarized (-s) size of all the files and directories in the current directory in human readable (-h) format.
 ```